 Item # Title Semester Hours

-STAT 161 or STAT 162 or 4
+STAT 161 Introduction to Statistics 4

-STAT 163
+STAT 162 Intro Stats for Social Science 4

-Total credits: 38-44
+STAT 163 Intro Stats for Behavioral Sci 4

 Psychology (B.S.)

 To provide a specialized program for students interested in aspects of psychology that relate to the natural sciences.